 Did learning about the benefits of medical assistant training interest you?
 Ready for an exciting new career in the medical assisting field?

-The Medical Assistant program provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
+The Medical Assistant course provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
 Medical Assistant students spend 160 hours in an externship in a professional medical environment where they are supervised and taught in order to gain valuable on-the-job training.